-Students enrolled in the University of Florida’s online sport management program gain access to our specialized career coaching services.
+Students enrolled in the University of Florida’s online sport management master’s program gain access to our specialized career coaching services.
 Our career coaches are internationally recognized industry veterans with decades of experience in sport management, including promotions, corporate partnerships, athlete development and more.

 The Career Coaching with Kevin Carr was an experience unlike any other.
 The amount of knowledge that he passed along to us about Athlete Development will be great for anyone who enrolls in this course.
 Hearing about Mr. Carr’s path from the collegiate arena, to the NBA, and starting his own business is truly an inspiration.
 Mr. Carr also challenged us to think of innovative ways to create our own programs.
 For anyone who is looking to break into the field of athlete development this program is imperative.